ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 This optional parameter could be used to specify one or more comma-delimited classpaths for retrieving the required Java libraries needed by the bindgen tool execution.
 The classpath could be provided as comma-separated paths of JAR files or as comma-separated paths of directories containing all the relevant Java libraries.
 If the Ballerina bindings are to be generated from a standard Java library, from a library available inside the Ballerina SDK, or from a platform library specified in the `Ballerina.toml`, then you need not specify the classpath explicitly.

 `(-mvn|--maven) <groupId>:<artifactId>:<version>`
 This optional parameter could be used to specify a Maven dependency required for the generation of the Ballerina bindings.
-Here, the specified library and its transitive dependencies will be resolved into the `target/platform-libs` directory of the project.
-If the tool is not executed inside a project or if the output path does not point to a project, the `target/platform-libs` directory structure will be created in the output path to store the Maven dependencies.
-The tool will also update the `Ballerina.toml` file with the platform libraries if the command is executed inside a Ballerina project.
+Here, the specified library and its transitive dependencies will be resolved into the `target/platform-libs` directory of the package.
+If the tool is not executed inside a package or if the output path does not point to a package, the `target/platform-libs` directory structure will be created in the output path to store the Maven dependencies.
+The tool will also update the `Ballerina.toml` file with the platform libraries if the command is executed inside a Ballerina package.

 `(-o|--output) <output>`
 This optional parameter could be used to specify the directory path to which the Ballerina bindings should be inserted.
 If this path is not specified, the output will be written to the same directory from which the command is run.
 You can point to the path of a Ballerina module to generate the code inside a Ballerina module.